 31200.
-Introduction to Stochastic Processes I. PQ: STAT 25100 and MATH 20500.
+Introduction to Stochastic Processes I. PQ: STAT 25100 and MATH 20500; STAT 30400 or consent of instructor.
 This course introduces stochastic processes not requiring measure theory.
 Topics include branching processes, recurrent events, renewal theory, random walks, Markov chains, Poisson, and birth-and-death processes.
 Winter.

 31300.
 Introduction to Stochastic Processes II.
-PQ: STAT 31200 or consent of instructor.
-This course is a sequel to STAT 31200.
-Topics include continuoustime Markov chains, Markov chain Monte Carlo, discrete-time martingales, and Brownian motion and diffusions.
-The emphasis is on defining the processes and calculating or approximating various related probabilities.
+PQ: STAT 31200.
+Topics include continuous-time Markov chains, Markov chain Monte Carlo, discrete-time martingales, and Brownian motion and diffusions.
+Our emphasis is on defining the processes and calculating or approximating various related probabilities.
 The measure theoretic aspects of these processes are not covered rigorously.
 Spring.

 33100.
 Sample Surveys.
 PQ: Consent of instructor.
-This course covers random sampling methods; stratification, cluster sampling, and ratio estimation; and methods for dealing with non-response and partial response.
+This course covers random sampling methods; stratification, cluster sampling, and ratio estimation; and methods for dealing with nonresponse and partial response.
 Autumn.